Pontiac Montana: Discontinuation

 On November 21, 2005, GM announced that it would close the Doraville, Georgia assembly plant, which produced the SV6, in 2008.
 However, several months later, GM announced that the SV6 would be discontinued after 2006 in the US due to poor sales, while production for both Canada and Mexico would continue because the SV6 sold better in those markets.
 The last SV6 for the U.S. market rolled off the assembly line on July 7, 2006.
-Production ended for Canada and Mexico with the 2009 model year, with the demise of the Pontiac brand and the closing of the Doraville, Georgia plant on September 26, 2008.
-The last vehicle built was a Canadian-bound Montana SV6 SWB with roof rack in Liquid Silver Metallic.
-It was delivered to the Marvin Starr dealership in Scarborough, Ontario.

-With the discontinuation of the Pontiac brand in 2010, there are no direct replacements for the Montana SV6.
+Production ended for Canada and Mexico with the 2009 model year, with the demise of the Pontiac brand a year later and the closing of the Doraville, Georgia plant on September 26, 2008.
+The last vehicle built was a Canadian-bound Montana SV6 SWB with roof rack in Liquid Silver Metallic, delivered to the Marvin Starr dealership in Scarborough, Ontario.
+The Montana was discontinued without a direct replacement due to the discontinuation of the Pontiac brand in 2010.